wolfpld/tracy/README.md

 If you want to profile a short-lived application, add a `TRACY_NO_EXIT` define.
 In this configuration tracy will not exit until an incoming connection is made, even if the application has already finished.

+If you don't want to perform a complete application life-time capture, you may define a `TRACY_ON_DEMAND` macro, which will enable profiling only when there's an incoming connection from the server.

 On Unix make sure you are linking your application with libpthread and libdl.

 #### Running the server